 Learning Accommodation Agreements

-Special provisions in themselves may not be assumed as automatic entitlements, though any students who may require them at UCU are asked first to discuss their needs with their Personal Tutor or the Student Life Officer.
-Depending on the circumstances, a unique ‘Learning Accommodation Agreement’ can then be made, based upon the university’s brochure, which formalizes the provisions for each student who needs them.
+Special provisions in themselves may not be assumed as automatic entitlements, though any students who may require them at University College Utrecht are asked first to discuss their needs with their personal tutor or the Student Life Officer.

 In meeting the needs of students it is sometimes necessary to customise some of the university’s standard provisions to take into account some of the unique features of this residential campus, curriculum and educational ethos, so that appropriate Learning Accommodation Agreements can be made.